Your Guide to Moving to Portland

 What’s the population of Portland?

-According to the last U.S. Census count in 2019, the population of the city of Portland was 653,115.
-Young professionals flock to the city, making Portland’s median age about 37, with 49% of the population between the ages of 20 and 49.
+According to the last U.S. Census count in 2019, the population of the city of Portland was 653,115, so the city has grown a lot since then with more than 840,000 residents.
+Young professionals flock to the city, making Portland’s median age about 37, with 69% of the population between the ages of 18 and 64.

 Currently, the gender split in Portland is pretty even.
-And if you’re looking for love, you’re in luck.
+And if you’re moving to Portland and looking for love, you’re in luck.
 About 57% of the city’s residents are single.

 What is the cost of living in Portland?

-Payscale reports that the cost of living in the city is 29% higher than the national average across-the-board.
+The cost of living in the city is 16.8% higher than the national average across-the-board.
 Housing costs are a key factor driving up those costs.
-In fact, housing is 79% more expensive in Portland than it is across the U.S. Census data says the median value of a home in the city is $383,600 — significantly higher than the national median of $204,900.
-The median rent is also higher in Portland, coming in around $1,187/mo.
+In fact, the average home price is $621,629 — significantly higher than the national median of $248,857 according to Zillow (though, it varies by state).
+The average rent is also higher in Portland, coming in around $2,530/mo.

-Groceries are also 15% more expensive in the city, according to Payscale.
-When walking down the grocery store aisle, expect to pay $3.84 for a loaf of bread, $2.23 for a gallon of milk, and $2.09 for a dozen eggs.
+Groceries also tend to be on the more expensive side compared to other places.
+When walking down the grocery store aisle, expect to pay $4.36 for a loaf of bread, $1.59 for a half-gallon of milk, and $2.04 for a dozen eggs.

 See below how Portland stacks up compared to other similarly-sized cities in the U.S., and major metropolitan areas, such as New York City.